 - Mastery may be demonstrated by passing a translation test.
-The test shall consist of a total of three 250-300 word passages in the language, two from scholarly articles in the humanities and one from a primary literature text.
+The test shall consist of a total of three 250-300 word passages in one of the languages listed above, two from scholarly articles and one from a primary literature text.
 For Latin, Greek, or Old English, the test will consist of three primary literature texts.
 With access to a dictionary, students must translate any two of the passages.
-The test for mastery must be completed within one and a half hours. - Mastery may be demonstrated by taking six credit hours of upperdivision undergraduate course work (two courses) in which the instruction and readings are primarily in the language or by taking six credit hours (two courses) of graduate language reading course work.
+The test for mastery must be completed within one and a half hours. - Mastery may be demonstrated by taking six credit hours of upperdivision undergraduate course work (two courses) in which the instruction and readings are primarily in a language other than English or by taking six credit hours (two courses) of graduate language reading course work.
 Students must receive grades of "B" or better in all the specified courses to fulfill the requirement.
+Coursework may be completed after enrolling in the OSU English Department Graduate Program, or it may have been completed no more than five years prior to matriculation.